enzo-project/enzo-e/doc/source/devel/array.rst

 array represented by the pointer.

-To simplify and enhance the readability of code in Enzo-E, we have implemented ``CelloView``, which all of the operations associated with Multi-dimensional data.
+To simplify and enhance the readability of code in Enzo-E, we have implemented ``CelloView``, which encapsulates the operations associated with Multi-dimensional data.
 This class template draws loose inspiration from Athena++’s ``AthenaArray`` and numpy’s ``ndarray``.
 This class was initially called ``CelloArray``, but the name was changed for